Master of Arts

 Program Distinctives

-1. Quality education that engages with its context, reflects of theology, and rethinks paradigms.
+1. Quality education that engages with its context, reflects on theology, and rethinks paradigms.

-4. Convenient, economical, and innovative program that accommodates people with a busy schedule.
+3. Convenient, economical, and innovative program that accommodates people with busy schedules.

-7. Enhanced library services with capability to access theological databases from anywhere
+6. Enhanced library services capable of accessing theological databases from anywhere.

 Course Structure

 The M.A.
-Chaplaincy is a 48-credit, online program you can complete in as little as two years with an additional requirement Clinical Pastoral Education (CPE) or internship requirement.
+Chaplaincy is a 48-credit, primarily online program you can complete in as little as two years.

 Access to the Internet is required for participation in the program.